'A dangerous time': Portland, Oregon, sees record homicides

 Insufficient manpower and funds have forced officials to implement nontraditional ideas in an attempt to hinder gun violence.

-Earlier this month, additional traffic barrels were installed in a southeast Portland neighborhood that has been plagued by shootings — some of which were linked to high-speed drivers.
-City Commissioner Jo Ann Hardesty said the hope is that the traffic changes will slow activity at gun violence hot spots and make it harder to "both commit a crime and get away with it.”
+More traffic barrels were installed this month in a southeast Portland neighborhood plagued by shootings, some linked to high-speed drivers.
+City Commissioner Jo Ann Hardesty said they hope to slow activity at gun violence hot spots and make it harder to "both commit a crime and get away with it.”

 “This is an all-hands-on deck situation where government needs to dig deep, think creatively,” Hardesty said.
 “From police to community-based organizations to infrastructure design — we all have a role to play in this emergency."